lodestar-cli/lodestar-action/README.md

-# lodestar-github-action
+# lodestar-action

 A github action for executing the lodestar cli

 ## Description

-The Lodestar cli is a way to manage your kuberenetes applications through various environments until they land in production.
+The [Lodestar](https://github.com/lodestar-cli/lodestar) cli is a way to manage your kuberenetes applications through various environments until they land in production.
 This action is a way to easily pull in the cli and execute it in your GitHub Workflows.

 ## How to Use